agrudzinska/zombay/README.md

 # zombay

-Instructions to build the repo \n
+##Instructions to build the repo

-Clone \n
+Clone

-Run the command  \n
+Run the command

 git submodule update --init --recursive

 Use CMake to generate a Visual Studio project